liborsold/fuNEGF/README.md

  where $f_i$ is the Fermi-Dirac distribution function for contact $i$.

-The self-energies describing the phase and momentum relaxation are defined in terms of the Green's function itself, therefore an iterative (self-consistent) loop needs to be performed.
+The self-energies describing the phase and momentum relaxation are defined in terms of the Green's function itself, therefore an iterative (self-consistent) loop is performed.